-Aio Wireless rolls out 4G LTE service and expands to new markets, says ZTE Overture coming soonAlex Wagner - Deputy Managing Editor, News Desk
+Aio Wireless rolls out 4G LTE service and expands to new markets, says ZTE Overture coming soonAlex Wagner - Editorial Director of News and Content

 It was just a little over a month ago that Aio Wireless first launched as a prepaid provider that operates on AT&T's HSPA network, but today the company announced a pretty major addition to its service that ought to make it more appealing to consumers in the markets where Aio is available.

 Aio revealed this morning that it's rolling out 4G LTE service, giving customers with LTE-capable hardware access to the AT&T LTE network that's available in 278 markets.
 The company currently sells a couple of LTE-capable handsets, including the Galaxy Express and iPhone 5, and Aio says that it will push a software update to consumers that will enable their hardware to access the LTE network.